openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-Get a pointer to the colors that the mesh contains.
-Get a pointer to the colors that the mesh contains.
+Returns a pointer that contains all of the colors of the mesh, if it has any. (read only)